If you've been injured in a cycling accident and you're unsure who is responsible, you may still be able to make a claim for compensation.

 When seeking to establish liability, a personal injury solicitor will gather as much evidence as possible, including witness statements, photos and CCTV footage.
 A medical assessment will determine the extent of the injuries and their impact on the cyclist's life.

-Liability is then established based on the balance of probabilities, which means that the party who is more likely to have caused the accident will be held responsible.
+Liability is then based on the balance of probabilities, which means that the party who is more likely to have caused the accident will be held legally responsible and will be liable to pay compensation.

 What if the other party is untraceable?